Code-Institute-Submissions/the_appleshop_reloaded/README.md

 * APP 'reviews'
 * APP 'wishlist'
 * APP 'cart' , 'Cart' model has been added to be able to save cart to database.
-* APP 'accounts', 'UserAdress' model and form for user address has been added.
+* APP 'accounts', 'UserAddress' model and form for user address has been added.